Devansh-Mahajan/My-Website/Blog/README.md

 3. Configure your site:
    - Copy `.env.example` to `.env`
    - Update the environment variables for your deployment
+   - Provide Google Analytics credentials (see below) if you want the on-page view counter to show GA page views

 4. Start the development server:
 ```bash